-Getting three kids off to three different schools every morning was never easy, but that day was especially rough, and by the time we all piled into the car, everyone was in a bad mood.
+Getting three kids off to three different schools every morning was never easy, but that day was especially rough, and by the time we all piled into the car, everyone was in a bad mood…especially me.

-Without a second thought, I pulled the car off the road.
+Without a second thought, I turned and pulled the car off the road.

 “Mom!
 Why are you stopping??
-We’re going to be late!”
+We’re going to be so late!”

 “Get out of the car,” I told them.
 “School will still be there in five minutes.
 THIS will not.
-We’re starting today over, right now.”
+We’re starting today over, all of us, right now.”

 And so we did, huddled together at the edge of the water, watching the majestic colors change minute by minute.
 And as those colors changed, somehow so did our moods.